-The horn shark gets its name because it has a short venomous "horn" in front of each of its dorsal fins for protection.
+The horn shark gets its name from the short venomous “horn” in front of each of its dorsal fins, which it uses for protection.
 The horn shark is typically a brownish color, covered in black spots, and its underbelly has a yellowish tint.

 The horn shark eats small fish and invertebrates.

 38–47 inches long

 Cold waters of the eastern Pacific; found inhabiting the coastal areas from Southern California to the Gulf of California and areas around Ecuador and Peru